From Wikipedia, the free encyclopedia

 Anda baru saja membaca artikel yang berkategori Militer

 dengan judul Borei class submarine.
-Anda bisa bookmark halaman ini dengan URL https://blognyaifal.blogspot.com/2011/10/bullava-launcher-class-submarine.html.
+Anda bisa bookmark halaman ini dengan URL http://blognyaifal.blogspot.com/2011/10/bullava-launcher-class-submarine.html.
 Terima kasih!

 Ditulis oleh: